Decstasy/ovh-nagios-service-expiry-check/README.md

 Please don't hesitate to contact me via [e-mail](mailto:request@decstasy.de) if you have suggestions, ideas, feature requests or bugs.

 ### What it's designed for
-This script is designed to check the expiry date of dedicated servers, vps and domains directly via API.
+This script is designed to check the expiry date of dedicated servers, vps, clouds and domains directly via API.
 It is especially designed to return the result in a typical nagios format.

 You can use it for servers and domains from:
 * OVH